Savaskon/REST-API-Framework/README.md

 - Html repots are generated under the target folder/surefire reports
 - The project can easily integrated with Jenkins.
 Place the project folder under jenkins directory, create a new project and configure directory path and maven path.
+***Please note: To run the test you need to comment out the Pxoxy settings. ////RestAssured.proxy("bcpxy.nycnet",8080);